Style of the French sovereign: Brittany

-Claude married the future king Francis I. By this marriage, and through the succession to the French crown, the King of France became Duke of Brittany jure uxoris once more.
+Claude married the future king Francis I. By this marriage, and through the succession to the French crown, the king of France became Duke of Brittany jure uxoris once more.

-Claude's death in 1524 separated the Duchy from the crown once more, and (as it would transpire) for the final time.
+Claude's death in 1524 separated the duchy from the crown once more, and ultimately, for the final time.
 Because Claude, like her mother, was sovereign Duchess, the title of 'Duke' did not remain with her husband, but instead passed to her son, Francis III of Brittany, who was also Dauphin of France.
-Legally, the Crown and Duchy were again separate, but the Duke was a child, and the Duchy had been governed as an integral part of France for years; the King had little trouble in maintaining royal control over the Duchy.
+Legally, the Crown and duchy were again separate, but the Duke was a child, and the duchy had been governed as an integral part of France for years; the king had little trouble in maintaining royal control over the duchy.
 Breton independence was effectively ended when in 1532 the Estates of Brittany proclaimed the perpetual union of Brittany with the French crown.
-Legally, the Duchy was now part of France.
+Legally, the duchy was now part of France.

-Francis III remained Duke of Brittany, but died without attaining the French crown in 1536.
+Francis III remained Duke of Brittany but died without attaining the French crown in 1536.
 He was succeeded by his brother, the future Henry II of France.
 Henry was the French king to become Duke of Brittany in his own right.
 Any trace of Breton independence ended with the ascension of Henry to the French throne in 1547.
 The kingdom and duchy were now united by inheritance, and the merging of Brittany into France was thus completed.
 Notably, when Henry III (the last direct male from Claude of France) died, Brittany passed as part of the Crown to the next heir of France, Henry IV, rather than to Claude's most senior heirs (either Henry II, Duke of Lorraine or Infanta Isabella Clara Eugenia of Spain).

-The title Duke of Brittany largely ceased to be used as a title of the King of France after the death of Claude of France.
-When it appeared the title was bestowed by the King of France to one of his direct descendants, and was in any event titular in status.
+The title Duke of Brittany largely ceased to be used as a title of the king of France after the death of Claude of France.
+When it appeared, the title was bestowed by the king of France to one of his direct descendants and was in any event titular in status.